Article first published in April 2015, updated June 2019

-Regardless of which way you cut the data, more of your customers are using email than they are using Facebook & Twitter combined so it’s a much better way to reach them.
+Regardless of which way you cut the data, more of your customers are using email than they are using Facebook and Twitter combined, so it’s a much better way to reach them.

 This is particularly true when comparing it to social networks like Twitter.
 The average tweet has a click-through rate of around 0.5%, while the average email has an end click-through rate of around 3%.

-This means you are 6x more likely to get a click back to your website from email than from Twitter.
+This means you’re 6x more likely to get a click back to your website from email than from Twitter.